zilbers/analytics-challenge-boilerplate/README.md

 ![](https://i.imgur.com/gtPzvXP.jpg)

- - add controls for time-ranges in relevant charts (you can implement it in any way that still works with the [default requirements](backend.md))
+ - Add controls for time-ranges in relevant charts (you can implement it in any way that still works with the [default requirements](backend.md))
  - The site uses `xstate` state machines for its data. you can use another method to send out AJAX if you prefer.

 ### Tiles to present: